-Resource Center is the primary lesbian, gay, bisexual, transgender and queer/questioning (LGBTQ) and HIV/AIDS service organizations in North Texas.
-The Center offers many LGBTQ services to the community and operates one of the largest LGBTQ Community Centers in the United States.
+Resource Center is the primary lesbian, gay, bisexual, transgender, queer/questioning, intersex, asexual and more (LGBTQIA+) and HIV/AIDS service organizations in North Texas.
+The Center offers many LGBTQIA+ services to the community and operates one of the largest LGBTQIA+ Community Centers in the United States.
 The Community Center is home to a variety of community organizations and serves over 60,000 people each year through its programs and services.

 The Center’s advocacy for the communities we serve extends back to the Center’s founding in 1983.
 Today, our advocacy takes many forms, from visiting with state lawmakers about policy and funding issues to actively working with government and schools to develop more inclusive policies.
 Sign up to Resource Center’s mailing list and follow us on social media for ways to join in!